gdiegel/retryJ/README.md

 # retryJ
 [![Java CI](https://github.com/gdiegel/retryJ/actions/workflows/maven-verify.yml/badge.svg?branch=develop)](https://github.com/gdiegel/retryJ/actions/workflows/maven-verify.yml)

-retryJ is a micro retry library for Java.
+retryJ is a retry library for Java.
 It allows executing a computation wrapped in a Callable until the result matches a desired condition while ignoring certain exceptions that might be thrown along the way.
 It supports global execution limits and timeouts and allows configuring the interval between executions.

+## Requirements
+Java 16+

 ## Usage